vboyce/Maze/docs/ibex.md

 to the top of the data file.
 (Note that to check *all* experimental items, you may need to relabel the types of sentences to override Latin square behavior.)
 This mode can also be used when running the experiment; both the time until first press, and the total time to correct are recorded, so it you can tell how long participants are spending after making mistakes.
 (From some limited testing, this mode seems to work, and is useful if your items are long or you don't proofread your distractors.)
 We recommend you consider whether your experiment would benefit from having participants continue after mistakes or not.
+* time: An integer 0 or greater.
+Only relevant if redo:true, this is how many milliseconds to wait after an incorrect selection before registering the next selection.
+By default time=1000 (for a 1 second delay).
+To use redo with no delay, set time: 0.
+* emess: A string.
+Only relevant if redo:true and time>0.
+This is the message displayed after a mistake while presses are not registered.
+By default, the message is "Incorrect!"
+* rmess: A string.
+Only relevant if redo:true.
+This is the message displayed after a mistake once time has elapsed and button presses will work.
+By default, the message is "Please try again.".
+If time:0, we only rmess will be seen, so we recommend changing it to something like "Incorrect!
+Please try again.".

 ### Passing results to next item:
 When a participant makes an incorrect selection, maze will record the time it took them to do so, but then it will stop that sentence, and pass "failed" to the next element.
 It is recommended to use "followEachWith" for maze items to follow each with a separator saying whether it was correct or not, so participants know when a new sentence is starting.